Center of Excellence in Higher Education

 Curriculum Vitae

-Muhammad Asiful Basar is a young academician who has completed his studies in the field of history.
-He has eight years of teaching experience, and he joined NSU in December 2015.
-Currently, he is serving the department of History and Philosophy as a lecturer.
+Muhammad Asiful Basar is a young academic who has completed his studies in the field of history.
+He has eight years of teaching experience and joined North South University (NSU) in December 2015.
+Currently, he serves as a Senior Lecturer in the Department of History and Philosophy.

-Mr. Basar has completed his bachelor's and masters in history from the University of Dhaka, and then he joined BRAC University to teach the undergraduate students.
-After working one and a half years at BRACU, he moved to Sweden to do his second master's in Asian Studies.
-His two-year second master's program was equivalent to an M.Phil study.
-He produced a thesis for 30 ECTS credits and conducted fieldwork in Bangladesh.
+Mr. Basar has completed both his bachelor's and master's degrees in history from the University of Dhaka.
+He then joined BRAC University, where he taught undergraduate students.
+After working for one and a half years at BRAC University, he moved to Sweden to pursue a second master's degree in Asian Studies.

-After completing his studies, he worked in a Swedish NGO, Svalorna, for few months as an intern.
-During this time, he also learned the Swedish language and did some additional courses from Lund and Malmo universities.
-Amongst these courses, a Ph.D. course on Contemporary Water Governance is mentionable.
+After completing his studies, he worked as an intern for a few months at the Swedish NGO Svalorna.
+During this time, he also learned the Swedish language and took additional courses at Lund and Malmö universities.
+Notably, one of these courses was a Ph.D. course on Contemporary Water Governance.

-Mr. Basar has good knowledge of the Swedish and Danish languages, and he is very efficient in computer literacy.
-His career goal is to study at the doctoral level in a world-reputed institution and then continue teaching at the university level.
-He also wants to be involved in community development activities related to health, environment, and education.
+Mr. Basar possesses a strong command of both the Swedish and Danish languages, and he demonstrates high proficiency in computer literacy.
+His career aspiration is to pursue doctoral studies at a prestigious institution and subsequently continue his teaching career at the university level.
+Additionally, he aims to engage in community development initiatives focused on health, environmental sustainability, and education.

 Books